MIG217/MIG217.github.io/content/post/2025-04-16-memory-reasoning-and-planning-of-language-agents.md

   current states and constraints (e.g., webpage structures, task requirements, conversation history).
-- **Forward Simulation:** Simulating potential future states resulting from specific actions---similar to a "mental rehearsal" process (as in WebDreamer's "dreaming" process).
+- **Forward Simulation:** Simulating potential future states resulting from specific actions—similar to a “mental rehearsal” process (as in WebDreamer’s “dreaming” process).
 - **Multi-step Planning Support:** Using world models as auxiliary modules to predict outcomes at each step of a plan sequence, thereby optimizing overall strategy.